It's all about the delivery.

-There are some guys who do the not talking thing pretty well, they're called Silent Assassins and they're usually very handsome, rich or somehow renowned (or some combo thereof).
-But other shy guys have employ a few great little moves to get the ball rolling, sometimes these moves are a little too subtle, so for your edification here are a few shy guy* techniques so you know when he's hitting on you (from most to least obvious):
+There are some guys who do the not talking thing pretty well — they're called "Silent Assassins" and they're usually very handsome, rich or somehow renowned.
+But other shy men have employed a few great little moves to get the ball rolling.
+Sometimes these moves are a little too subtle, so for your edification here are a few shy guy pick up lines and techniques so you know when he's hitting on you (from most to least obvious):

 You'd be surprised how often this works.
-For the most part, everyone is in on the scam (especially with shots or champagne) but it provides the same opportunity to "open up a set" as buying drinks but without all the pressure.
+For the most part, everyone is in on the scam (especially with shots or champagne), but it provides the same opportunity to "open up a set" as buying drinks but without all the pressure.

 The jukebox is a fantastic resource for the shy guy.
 He may carry extra singles in case you're riding with just your credit card and ID.
-He may run out of songs he wants to hear on his fiver and start taking requests.
-You may end up dancing and singing along with him to TI.
+He may run out of songs he wants to hear and start taking requests.
+You may end up dancing and singing along with him to T.I.

 Critiquing fashion is second-nature for most gals.
 And it's almost a cliché that a guy needs some sort of sartorial support.
-Whether or not to peacock that sweet belt buckle is an old fallback (AKA to front tuck or not to front tuck**).
+Whether or not to peacock that sweet belt buckle is an old fallback (AKA to front tuck or not to front tuck).

 Objective one: he's implied that you're attractive.
-Objective two: he's identified that he is a gentleman by letting you go first.
+Objective two: he's identified that he's a gentleman by letting you go first.
 Objective three: he's shown a modicum of vulnerability by admitting that he needs help.
 Objective four: the ice has been, if not broken, chipped.
 The flip side of this move is that he offers to get the bartender's attention and proves that he's chivalrous and connected.